HansUniVie/MuscleCoordinationRetraining/README.md

 # MuscleCoordinationRetraining

 This repository includes 3 scripts which were used in the following publication to

-1) create the input data for Monte Carlo simulations
+1. create the input data for Monte Carlo simulations
-2) run Monte Carlo simulations using parallel computing in Matlab
+2. run Monte Carlo simulations using parallel computing in Matlab
-3) Summarize the muscle and joint contact forces from the simulations
+3. Summarize the muscle and joint contact forces from the simulations

 Additionally the repository includes all musculoskeletal OpenSim models and experimental input data for the simulations.

 # Publiation

-Please cite this paper if you use this code in your work:
+Please cite these papers if you use this code in your work:

 Hans Kainz, Willi Koller, Elias Wallnöfer, Till R Bader, Gabriel T Mindler, Andreas Kranz.
 A framework based on subject-specific musculoskeletal models and Monte Carlo simulations to personalize muscle coordination retraining

 Monte Carlo simulations are based on the static optimization script from Scott Uhlrich https://github.com/stanfordnmbl/MatlabStaticOptimization